dowlinah/tdf/README.md

 Poisson Equation.
-Assuming all dependencies are installed on your system, running `bash run_example.sh` will execute the example program and display the sizes of all of the metadata files, the solution TLV file, and the HDF5 file that stores the same information.
+Assuming all dependencies are installed on your system, running `bash run_example.sh` will execute the example program and display the sizes of all of the metadata files, the solution TDF file, and the HDF5 file that stores the same information.
 The included `reset_example.sh` script can be used to remove the files generates by `run_example.sh`